 Geoffrey Morgan, President & CEO

 Geoff oversees all operations of First Community Housing, serving over 3,000 residents with the highest quality of environmentally sustainable, service enriched affordable housing.
 Prior to joining FCH, Geoffrey was the Vice President of Real Estate Development for Christian Church Homes, and was responsible for development in various phases of approximately 2,000 units of senior housing and mixed use projects nationally.
 He has over 20 years of experience in overseeing all aspects of the financing, development, construction and operation of affordable housing projects, subdivision home building, commercial real estate development, agricultural land trusts, historic renovations and military base reuse.
-Geoff is a Graduate of MIT with a Masters in Real Estate Development and is a licensed General Contractor and LEED AP Homes.
+Geoff received his undergraduate degree from Cornell, his Masters in Real Estate Development from MIT, is a licensed General Contractor and holds a LEED AP for Homes.